AvaProtocol/OAK-docs/_docs/company-overview.md

 Assets are supported by the chain and no longer needs to tie up with one smart contract.

 ### One-to-many distribution
-OAK VM supports the capability of sending to multiple addresses with one transaction.
+Ava Protocol VM supports the capability of sending to multiple addresses with one transaction.

 ### Eliminate off-chain servers
 Repetitive transactions can be triggered by on-chain event module.